Mik3asg/blog/systemsgoliveblog/content/posts/implementating-backup-ping-monitoring-solution.md

 ![ping-data-loss-tomcat-3](/ping_data_loss_tomcat_3.PNG)

 # Proposed Alternative: Fallback Ping Monitoring Script
-To reduce reliance on third-party monitoring services, I created a backup ping monitoring script.
-Running on a separate VM, it pings target servers and sends email alerts if they don’t respond after several attempts.
+To reduce reliance on third-party monitoring services, I created a fallback ping monitoring script.
+Running on a separate VM acting, it pings target servers and sends email alerts if they don’t respond after several attempts.
 It’s a simple fallback solution for basic connectivity checks.

 ## Environment setup:
 This fallback ping monitoring solution was implemented and tested in an AWS environment.
 The setup included 3 EC2 instances:
-- 1 EC2 instance as the `ping-monitoring server`.
+- 1 EC2 instance  the `ping-monitoring server` (our VM, not a service provider’s monitoring system).
 - 2 EC2 instance as `target hosts`.

 ## Implementation steps
-Steps 1 through 3 are the prerequisites before running the `ping-failure-alert.sh` script on the monitoring server.
+Steps 1 through 3 are the prerequisites before running the ping-failure-alert.sh script on our dedicated VM, which is acting as the monitoring server (not the service provider's monitoring system).

 ### Step 1 - Allow ICMP Through the Firewall
-- **Monitoring Server:** Allow outbound ICMP traffic (ping) for all destinations.
+- **Monitoring Server (our VM):** Allow outbound ICMP traffic (ping) for all destinations.
 - **Target Servers:** Allow inbound ICMP from the monitoring server’s IP.
-- **Test Connectivity:** Run ping <target_host_public_IP> from the monitoring server to ensure reachability.
+- **Test Connectivity:** Run ping `<target_host_public_IP>` from the monitoring server to ensure reachability.

 ### Step 2 - Install `mailx` package to enable email notification
 `mailx` is a command-line email client used in Unix-like systems to send and receive emails directly from the terminal or within scripts.